avincentpatrick/pitahcdevpims/memory-bank/progress.md

 ## What Works

-The "Issuances" module is now a fully functional and well-documented component of the application.
+The "Issuances" module is a mature and well-documented component of the application.
 The key working features include:

 - **Core Infrastructure:** The basic Laravel application is stable, with all migrations and dependencies correctly installed.
 - **Server-Side Data Table:** The module features a robust, server-side powered DataTable that can efficiently handle large volumes of documents.
-- **Advanced UI/UX:** The user interface has been enhanced with a collapsible filter panel and a fixed ("sticky") table header for improved usability.
+- **Advanced UI/UX:** The user interface has been significantly enhanced:
+    - A collapsible filter panel for a cleaner workspace.
+    - A fixed ("sticky") table header for improved usability on long tables.
+    - Native HTML5 date pickers for a simplified and more reliable user experience.
+    - A `textarea` for the title search to accommodate longer queries.
+    - Improved layout for the "Show Entries" dropdown.
 - **Bug Fixes:** Corrected a critical bug that prevented document uploads by adding a `document_date` column to the database and fixing the controller logic.
-- **Comprehensive Documentation:** A detailed, step-by-step build log for the Issuances module is now available in `issuances-module-build-log.md`, providing a complete history of its development.
+- **Comprehensive Documentation:** A detailed, step-by-step build log for the Issuances module is available in `issuances-module-build-log.md`.

 ## What's Left to Build

+- **Recipient Multiselect:** Implement a dynamic, searchable multiselect component for selecting document recipients in the upload modal.
 - **User Authentication and Authorization:** A robust system for managing user access.
 - **Personnel Information Module:** Forms and views for creating, reading, updating, and deleting employee records.
 - **Document Management Module:** Functionality for uploading, tracking, and managing documents beyond the basic list view.